 You can “season” the property by earning rental for six (6) months minimum.

 After this, you can cash out the property’s equity to buy a 2nd property later down the road.

 You will want to rely heavily on your mentors and your lending team members to help you line up the best loan fit for you.

 #12 Raise Cash For Your Down Payment

 Real estate investing is a business that allows you to use other people’s money (O.P.M.) to help you move forward.

 How much cash will you need?
 The amount of money required will depend on your strategy.
-Are you buying a new property, or one is on the secondary market?
+Are you buying a new property, or is one on the secondary market?

 Saving your money is apparent.

 Savings requires discipline to put aside money in a bank account you can’t touch until you hit your target.

 You can do extra work for additional income or even cut other expenses out of your life.